17 Jul 2026, Fri

 UAW president Shawn Fain has framed the automation push in stark terms, saying workers are in a fight for humanity itself.
 His argument is that the output of their labor has multiplied like never before, yet the people doing the work are not seeing the rewards.
 He warned that if AI keeps getting used as a tool to take from workers, it has to be stopped, because in a fair system the people creating more value should be the ones sharing in it.

 The cobots landed at an awkward moment for GM, which has been getting battered by cooling EV demand driven largely by cost, and which has paused production at Factory Zero more than once over the past year.
-That is the tension sitting at the center of all this.
-A company struggling to sell electric vehicles is spending on robots and shedding workers while booking billions in profit, and it is asking the people on the line to trust that the layoffs are only for now.
-The question worth sitting with is simple.
-When a manufacturer makes record money and still decides the humans are the expense it can afford to cut, what exactly is left for the next generation of autoworkers to bargain for?
+That’s the tension sitting at the center of all this.
+A company struggling to sell electric vehicles is spending on robots and shedding workers while booking billions in profit, and it’s asking the people on the line to trust that the layoffs are only for now.
+The question worth sitting with is simple: when a manufacturer makes record money and still decides the humans are the expense it can afford to cut, what exactly is left for the next generation of autoworkers to bargain for?

 By Eve Nowell